 Know grammar rules

 I before E except when your foreign neighbor Keith receives eight counterfeit beige sleighs from feisty caffeinated weightlifters.
+Knowing grammar rules is one of the best SAT hacks.

 Grammar is important when it comes to your English test.
 Before you take your exam, it is crucial for you to learn and understand grammar rules and nail them down before your test.